 You can also re-order and delete tracks on this section.

 To begin editing your track information, be sure to click the 'Edit Track Info' button on the right side of the page.

 Fields & rules

 - Track Title (mandatory): The name of your track.
-Please don’t include extra information in your track title, such as version title or artist information (you can add this further down on the page).
+Please don’t include extra information in the track title field, such as version titles or artist names - you can add this information in the appropriate text field further down on the page.

-- Track Version (optional): If this is not the original version of the track you can add the version title here.
+- Track Version (optional): If this is not the 'original' version of the track you can add the Version Title here to distinguish it from the original.
 For example “Live”, “Remix” or “Remastered”.
-The version title will appear in brackets next to the Track Title when live on digital services.
+The Version Title will appear in brackets next to the track title when live on digital services.

 - Parental Advisory (mandatory): If the track’s lyrics contain any rude/derogatory language or swearing, you need to mark your track as “Explicit”.
 See below for some guidelines on what option you should pick: